 Acceleration and Power

-All C30 models have a turbocharged, 2.5-liter, five-cylinder engine that makes 227 horsepower and a six-speed manual transmission.
-With the optional five-speed automatic transmission, the C30 averages 21/30 mpg city/highway, according to the EPA.
+All 2013 Volvo C30 models have a turbocharged 2.5-liter five-cylinder engine that makes 227 horsepower.
+A six-speed manual transmission is standard and a five-speed automatic is optional.
+With the automatic transmission, the C30 averages 21/30 mpg city/highway, according to the EPA.

 Reviewers say that the C30’s engine has a nice sound and ample power for highway passing.
-Test drivers devote a lot of their attention to the C30’s transmission.
 Most reviewers say that the manual transmission is smooth, though one doesn’t think the manual makes the C30 engaging to drive.
 Critiques of the automatic transmission are mixed.
 It’s called smooth, but one reviewer wishes it had five gears rather than six.